muhmmedAbdelkhalik/agentic_code_review/docs/USAGE.md

    ↓
 3. 📤 Build prompt with all inputs
    ↓
-4. 🤖 Send to LocalAI
+4. 🤖 Send to Ollama
    ↓
 5. ✅ Validate JSON response
    ↓